Rob Vaughn, MD

 Important Update April 2012:

-It's results, in my opinion, cannot be considered valid, given both the dismissal, and the lack of any other trial that
+beta blockade.
+It's results, in my opinion, cannot be considered valid, given both the dismissal, and the lack of any

 Times have changed in the issue